Save Energy Minnesota: launch status

 The one rule that costs people money

-These rebates are not retroactive.
-Work completed before the program launches will not qualify — federal rules, not state discretion.
-If you're income-qualified and your furnace still works, starting the project early could cost you five figures.
-If your furnace is dead in January, replace it; don't freeze waiting on Washington.
-The rebate checker shows what's live for you in the meantime.
+Practical rule: if you're income-qualified and your equipment still works, waiting could be worth five figures.
+If your furnace is dead in January, replace it: don't freeze waiting on Washington.
+The rebate checker shows what's live for you in the meantime, and don't sign anything based on unlaunched rebates pitched at your door or over the phone.

 How we got here